spack/spack/lib/spack/docs/basic_usage.rst

      fcntl.lockf(self._fd, op | fcntl.LOCK_NB)
    IOError: [Errno 38] Function not implemented

-A nicer error message is TBD in future versions of Spack.
+A better error message is TBD in future versions of Spack.

 ------------